Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

 Hoisin Sauce Roasted Chicken Drumsticks

 Hoisin sauce is a very popular Chinese cooking and dipping sauce.
 It is likely that even if the name is unfamiliar to you, if you are a fan of Chinese food, you will be familiar with the sweet and spicy taste.
-The chicken drumsticks in this recipe can either be mixed in two tbsp of hoisin sauce, or where you want to dilute the flavour slightly, one tbsp of hoisin sauce mixed with one tbsp of natural yoghurt.
+The chicken drumsticks in this recipe can either be mixed in two tablespoons of hoisin sauce, or where you want to dilute the flavour slightly, one tablespoon of hoisin sauce mixed with one tablespoon of natural yoghurt.

 Tandoori Chicken Drumsticks

 This is simply an Indian variation of the hoisin chicken drumsticks, the serving image for which is shown at the top of this page.

 It is the sauce recipe only which differs from the hoisin sauce recipe and it consists of:

 - 1 tablespoon tandoori curry powder